Mississippi Valley earthquakes

-Comparing two earthquakes with
+Comparing earthquakes with similar magnitudes.

 Huge waves on the Mississippi River swamped boats and seemed to make the river run upstream.
 People were awakened by the shaking in New York City, Washington D.C. and Charleston, North Carolina.